-However, many developers and programmers are afraid to find a niche and dive deep into a specialty.
+However, many developers and programmers are afraid to follow the recommendations of find a niche and dive deep into a specialty.
 There’s a fear that corporate workers have been conditioned with: “I’m not valuable unless I know how to do everything all the time.
 I can’t concentrate on just one thing.”

 Let’s dig into where this thinking comes from.

 Job Descriptions Ruin Job Seekers (And Lie to Them, Too)

 Here are some stats from a real job description I found (I won’t link to it because I’m not trying to single out a specific company):

 - 21 job responsibilities, including several listing “Lead” or “Mentor” as the first word

 - 19 specific products mentioned within those 21 qualifications

 This was not a senior position.
 It was an IT systems administrator position.